team-approx-bayes/dl-with-bayes/README.md

 ![](./docs/curves.png)
 VOGN achieves similar performance in about the same number of epochs as Adam and SGD.
-Importantly, the benefits of Bayesian principles are preserved: predictive probabilities are well-calibrated (rightmost figure), uncertainties on out-of-distribution data are improved (refer the paper), and continual-learning performance is boosted (refer the paper, an example is to be prepared).
+Importantly, the benefits of Bayesian principles are preserved: predictive probabilities are well-calibrated (rightmost figure), uncertainties on out-of-distribution data are improved (please refer the paper), and continual-learning performance is boosted (please refer the paper, an example is to be prepared).

 ## Citation